veselosky/bluebucket/README.md

 * Generating assets at publish time is almost always better than at request time.

-This repository is two projects in one.
-It contains both the software used to implement the Blue Bucket publishing system, and the content of web site that documents the processes and technologies used to build it.
+I (Vince) put the Blue Bucket Project together to prove out some design principles I have developed over the course of my career implementing content management systems.
+The project has two parts which I am developing in parallel: the software used to implement the Blue Bucket publishing system, and the content of the web site that documents the processes and technologies used to build it.
+Although I'm not in academia, I think of this project as my master's thesis.

 ## Copyright and License